 - Lifting Techniques for Home Caregivers: The American Academy of Orthopaedic Surgeons has an overview of various lifting techniques.

-- How to Work with Aging Parents When They Resist Help: Patience, teamwork, and a shift in perspective are often necessary as parents age and develop disabilities.
+- What to Do When Elderly Parent Refuses Assisted Living and Caregiving Services: Patience, teamwork, and a shift in perspective are often necessary as parents age and develop disabilities.

 - Understand Wandering and How to Address It: The Mayo Clinic details the causes of wandering and shares solutions for prevention and safe return.